-\\\\ Secondary riders will only be allowed to enter the freestyle class that corresponds with their nominated competitive class.
+Secondary riders will only be allowed to enter the freestyle class that corresponds with their nominated competitive class.
 In the event of excess nominations for the freestyle classes riders will be balloted as per the dressage qualifying scores.

-Riders must participate in at least one IQ event / IQ regional event in the state qualifying period.
+[#] Adv, PSG, Int 1: riders must participate in at least one IQ event / IQ regional event in the state qualifying period.
 Three (3) scores must be submitted with at least one from an IQ event, other qualifying scores may come from an EA Competitive (official) dressage competition.

-(a) Year 12 riders will require two (2) scores, one (1) of which must come from an IQ event or regional event, and one (1) may come from an EA Competitive (official) dressage competition.
+^(a) Year 11 & 12 riders will require two (2) scores, one (1) of which must come from an IQ event or regional event, and one (1) may come from an EA Competitive (official) dressage competition.